3D printing has exploded, and with the surge of new businesses trying their hands at the industry, the costs for 3D printers keep falling.

 |VOLUME||~11″ x 8″ x 7″|

 Easily one of the better DIY kits now on the marketplace, the HICTOP Prusa i3 is the best entry-level 3D printer.
 It costs under $400, it's a huge build volume, and it includes a heated bed so that you can print in PLA or ABS filament.
+If you are looking for a cheap 3d printer, look no further.

 And, while it's brother (the HICTOP Desktop) has a tiny bit larger build volume and can print with a few extra types of filament, this unit remains a solid choice for aspiring 3D artists who want to tinker.